 The AV industry is affecting segments of society in ways that will improve our lifestyles, safety, and security.

 Artificial intelligence has become a foundation for almost all aspects of our daily lives, whether we are working or playing.

 About the Author

 Dr. Oliver Hedgepeth is a full-time professor at American Public University (APU).
-He is the former program director of three academic programs: Reverse Logistics Management, Transportation and Logistics Management and Government Contracting.
-Dr. Hedgepeth was a tenured associate professor of Logistics and chair of the Logistics Department at the University of Alaska Anchorage.
-He has published two books, RFID Metrics and How Grandma Braided the Rain.
+He was the program director of three academic programs: Reverse Logistics Management, Transportation and Logistics Management and Government Contracting.
+He was Chair of the Logistics Department at the University of Alaska Anchorage.
+Dr. Hedgepeth was the founding Director of the Army’s Artificial Intelligence Center for Logistics.